Tammar wallaby: Characteristics and adaptations

 One of the smallest wallaby species, the tammar wallaby features a proportionally small head with large ears, and an elongated tail, with a thick base.
 It has dark greyish upperparts with a paler underside and rufous-coloured sides and limbs.
-The tammar wallaby exhibits great sexual dimorphism, males reaching 9.1 kg in weight compared to 6.9 kg for males.
+The tammar wallaby exhibits great sexual dimorphism, males reaching 9.1 kg in weight compared to 6.9 kg for females.
 Males are 59 to 68 cm long while females are 52 to 63 cm, while both sexes stand 45 cm tall.
 The tail has a length of 34 to 45 cm for males and 33 to 44 cm for females.